Inference-Time Dynamic Modality Selection for Incomplete Multimodal Classification: Method

 \textbf{Intra-Class Similarity Calibration:} Eq.~\ref{eq:R} defines the \rewardname{} reward based on changes in the distance between a sample representation and its predicted class prototype.
 A challenging case arises when $\hat{y}$ and $\hat{y}^u$ differ, while $\vz$ and $\vz^u$ lie at similar distances from their respective prototypes, yielding a near-zero reward.
 To address this and enhance the reliability of the \rewardname{} reward, we introduce a novel calibration term $\alpha$, which refines the reward by accounting for how representative a sample is within its predicted class cluster.
 The calibrated \rewardname{} reward $\operatorname{R}^{*}$ is:

 To compute $\alpha$, we first define the intra-class similarity (ICS) score of $\vz$ for class $k$.
-Instead of computing distances to all training samples in class $k$, we propose an efficient approximation.
-Specifically, we approximate the distribution of distances from the samples in class $k$ to the class prototype $\vc_k$ as a truncated normal distribution $d_{\phi} \sim \mathcal{N}(0, \sigma_k), d_{\phi} > 0$, where $\sigma_k$ is estimated from the training data.
-The ICS score is then written as:
+Unlike many non-parametric statistical approaches~\citep{hastie2009elements} that require computing distances to all training samples in class $k$, we propose an efficient approximation.
+Specifically, we approximate the distribution of distances from the samples in class $k$ to the class prototype $\vc_k$ as a truncated normal distribution $d_{\phi} \sim \mathcal{N}(0, \sigma_k^2), d_{\phi} > 0$, where $\sigma_k$ is estimated from the training data.
+The ICS score is then written as follows:

 where $\Phi$ is the cumulative distribution function of the normal distribution.
 ICS quantifies the representativenss of $\vz$ within a class cluster, with a higher value indicating closer alignment with the training samples in that cluster.